CloudSlang/atom-cloudslang-package/README.md

 on\_failure | template for an on\_failure task
-for | template for an iterative task async | template for an asynchronous task
+for | template for an iterative task async | template for an asynchronous task property | template for a system property
+@input | template for input documentation
+@description | template for file description
+@prerequisites | template for prerequisite documentation
+@output | template for output documentation
+@result | template for result documentation

 ## Troubleshooting
 For troubleshooting Atom issues, see the Atom [documentation](https://atom.io/docs) and [discussion board](https://discuss.atom.io/).